Ylazerson/go-concurrency/00-notes/notes.md

 - Channels are extremely useful in programs of any size because of their ability to be composed together.

-- Like a river, a channel serves as a conduit for a stream of information; values may be passed along the channel, and then read out downstream.
+- Like a **river**, a channel serves as a conduit for a **stream of information**; values may be passed along the channel, and then read out downstream.

 - For this reason I usually end my `chan` variable names with the word `Stream`.